Silvakabe/obs-replay-folders/README.md

 # obs-replay-folders

-Saves replay buffer files to game-specific folders (like ShadowPlay).
+Making OBS replay buffer videos behave like Shadowplay/Share by renaming both file and folder Credits to redraskal for original code